GTK-THANGELLA-17/code-merger-and-divider-v1/README.md

 # Code Tool

-This repository contains code for a web tool that allows users to divide and merge code snippets of various programming languages.
-The tool simplifies the process of managing code by providing functionalities to extract specific code sections and combine separate code snippets into a single file.

-## Programming Languages
-- HTML
-- CSS
-- JavaScript
+This web-based code tool allows users to perform various operations on code snippets, including dividing, merging, and comparing code written in different programming languages such as HTML, CSS, JavaScript, Python, and Ruby.

 ## Contributors